piwanicki/budgetyApp/README.md

 # budgetyApp
-Another curse project.
+Another course project.
 Simple app to control your budget.

 Pure Javascript, html5 and css3.